JoseCanova/JoseCanova/README.md

 I'm doing the transformations and i saw.. ops the gave the rules... which.. means.. the ruels is yours now... and i screw all friday...

 isn't perfect? the timming was perfect :-)

+What if ? if that meeting didn't exist... and some other assumptions could be removed... aw... welll ... the d-d... was almost finished.